 Traditional Bleeding Heart (Dicentra spectabilis) has the charm of hanging heart-shaped pink flowers, but it blooms once and is done for the season.
 Often the whole plant disappears until next year.
 The fringed-leaf variety has less defined flowers, but it will repeat throughout the summer and fall.
 The leaves themselves coordinate with the Astilbe and the ferns.

-Dicentra eximia - Fringed Leaf Bleeding Heart (USDA Zones 3 - 9, 12" x 9", Repeat Blooms: Pink)
+Dicentra eximia, Fringed Leaf Bleeding Heart (USDA Zones 3 through 9, 12" x 9", Repeat Blooms: Pink)

 Continue to 5 of 11 below.

 - Dicentra formosa, western bleeding heart (USDA zones 4 through 10, 24" x 24", pink blooms: May through June)

 - Dicentra cucullaria, Dutchman's breeches (USDA zones 3 through 7, 12" x 18", white blooms: April through May)

 Bet You Can't Pick Just One

 It's hard to remember a time when Hosta wasn't standard in every garden.
 Sadly, deer love Hosta as much as gardeners, but that doesn't stop the introduction of fetching new varieties.
 The puckered leaved varieties, like Hosta sieboldiana 'Elegans' recommended here, are less bothered by slugs.
 The bluish leaves provide a distinction in the sea of green since the variations of the color green don't often play well in shade.